 The amounts earned under the performance-based cash awards can range from zero to 250% of the target amount.
-The threshold, target and maximum amounts payable under the performance-based cash awards are shown in the 2022 Grants of Plan-Based Awards Table below.
+The threshold, target, and maximum amounts payable under the performance-based cash awards are shown in the "Grants of Plan Based Awards in 2024" table below.

-We achieved total revenue in 2022 of \$3,217 million, which was above the target but below the maximum performance level.
-This resulted in a payment with respect to the one-third of the 50% of the 2022 performance-based cash awards tied to total revenue of 228% of the target amount.
-The payments earned by our NEOs with respect to the performance-based cash awards are shown in the "Non-Equity Incentive Compensation" column of the Summary Compensation Table for 2022.
-Any amounts earned with respect to the performance-based cash awards in 2023 or 2024 will be shown in the Summary Compensation Table for the applicable year.
+We achieved new sales in 2024 of \$257 million, which was above the target performance level.
+This resulted in a payment with respect to the one-third of the 50% of the 2024 performance-based cash awards tied to new sales of 154.7% of the target amount.
+The payments earned by our NEOs with respect to the performance-based cash awards are shown in the "Non-Equity Incentive Compensation" column of the "2024 Summary Compensation Table".
+Any amounts earned with respect to the performance-based cash awards in 2025 or 2026 will be shown in the "2024 Summary Compensation Table" for the applicable year.